-Martin Green, Chief Executive of Hull 2017, said: “The Hull 2017 archives will tell many tales from the creative minds behind the spectacular performances and events to the people of Hull who experienced it.
+At the launch of the archive Martin Green, then Chief Executive of Hull 2017, said: “The Hull 2017 archives will tell many tales from the creative minds behind the spectacular performances and events to the people of Hull who experienced it.
 It will be an important record of our incredible year which will inspire creativity and innovation for years to come.”

-We will provide regular updates on the History Centre’s blog and via various social media channels so like us, follow us and re-tweet us (please).
+We are providing regular updates on the History Centre’s blog and via various social media channels so like us, follow us and re-tweet us (please).

-See the Hull 2017 website to find out more about the events, exhbitions and activities happening across the city.
+2017 might be over, but the culture isn’t – please visit the Absolutely Cultured website to find out more about the events, exhibitions and activities happening across the city.